aksh-sood/terraform-modules/aws/README.md

 # Description
 The following folder is a sub part of the entire Terraform IAAC project and deals with only the creation of AWS resources listed below.
-Of all the resources listed below the EKS resources can be optionally executed depending upon the users needs .
+Of all the resources listed below the EKS and RDS resources can be optionally executed depending upon the users needs .

 - VPC
 - Private Public Subnets